 Specifies the set of features in the target architecture for which the current PTX code was generated.
 In general, generations of SM architectures follow an onion layer model, where each generation adds new features and retains all features of previous generations.
-Therefore, PTX code generated for a given target can be run on later generation devices.
+The onion layer model allows the PTX code generated for a given target to be run on later generation devices.